gfike19/wordle-helper/README.md

 added gitignore, updated words left file got starter word and main menu functions working started work on remove word method, able to find word but need to found word

+## 6/3/2024 ##
+resolved issue with finding word in list need to add validator for input